-When this plan was designed, our patrons clearly expressed a desire for more physical locations; extended public service days and hours; more traditional resources such as public programs and print books for children, teens and adults; increased remote access; and more electronic resources, such as e-books, magazines and databases.
-We continue to work to meet these needs each day, and find new ways to get ongoing input from our communities.
+We continuously receive feedback from our constituents and this 2014-2018 Hawai'i State Public Library System's Strategic Plan is in response to what they value.
+Our patrons desire more physical locations; extended public service days and hours; more traditional resources such as public programs and print books for children, teens and adults; increased remote access; and more electronic resources, such as electronic books, magazines and databases.